emqx/blog/en/202108/mqtt-security-part-1-introduction.md

-In this post, we will introduce [MQTT broker](https://www.emqx.com/en/products/emqx) security concepts and challenges, as well as how EMQ X handles security at a relatively high level.
+In this post, we will introduce [MQTT broker](https://www.emqx.com/en/products/emqx) security concepts and challenges, as well as how EMQX handles security at a relatively high level.
 We assume that you are already familiar with the basics of the MQTT protocol.

 ![MQTT Security](https://static.emqx.net/images/ae70590c49a9f31653af992bbef87578.png)